MisoRobotics/persistent_topics/README.md

 There are some types of information that are infrequently produced by a tool (ROS node) rather than manually entering the data (for instance, calibration of a camera's position and orientation), but consumed often by other parts of the system.
 This node allows that information to be written to and read from a particular topic without needing to worry about how the information is persisted.

 As a useful side effect, consumers can choose to be notified whenever their content of interest changes.

+If a node follows the dynamic-parameters-via-topic pattern, simply including the topic of the dynamic parameters in this node's ```topics``` list will suffice to persist any changes in that information to file.

+To persist information on a combination topic (where multiple messages from multiple sources may need to be combined to form the current state of information on the topic, like /tf_static), specify a different ```source_topic``` and publish UNLATCHED messages to that topic to have them echoed on the output topic (e.g., /tf_static)